oneapi-src/level-zero-spec/scripts/core/PROG.rst

 A kernel timestamp event is a special type of event that records device timestamps at the start and end of the execution of kernels.
 The primary motivation for kernel timestamps is to provide a duration of execution.
 For consistency and orthogonality, kernel timestamps are also supported for non-kernel operations.
 Kernel timestamps execute along a device timeline but because of limited range may wrap unexpectedly.
 Because of this, the temporal order of two kernel timestamps shouldn't be inferred despite coincidental START/END values.
-Timestamps from ${x}CommandListAppendWriteGlobalTimestamp and kernel timestamp events should not be inferred as equivalent even if reported within identical ranges. timestampValidBits and kernelTimestampValidBits members of $x_device_properties_t, must be used to determine the maximum value of the respective timestamps to detect roll over.
+Timestamps from ${x}CommandListAppendWriteGlobalTimestamp and kernel timestamp events should not be inferred as equivalent even if reported within identical ranges. timestampValidBits and kernelTimestampValidBits members of ${x}_device_properties_t, must be used to determine the maximum value of the respective timestamps to detect roll over.

 - The duration of a kernel timestamp for ${x}CommandListAppendSignalEvent and ${x}EventHostSignal is undefined.
 However, for consistency and orthogonality the event will report correctly as signaled when used by other event API functionality.
 - A kernel timestamp event result can be queried using either ${x}EventQueryKernelTimestamp or ${x}CommandListAppendQueryKernelTimestamps